Simple and Effective Hand, Finger Rehabilitation Exercise After Injury

 At rehabilitation, movement and repetition are essential because it will help you regain the range of motion and rewire the brain via neuroplasticity, which eventually enhances hand functionality.

-How does Squegg help their patients in their rehabilitation journey?
+How does Squegg help their patients in their hand strengthening journey?

-Here they just have to connect the squegg to the application via bluetooth, and be ready for measuring the grasping ability , grip count, thereby the progress.
+Here they just have to connect the squegg to the application via bluetooth, and be ready for measuring the grasping ability , grip count, and also the progress.